MicrosoftDocs/fabric-docs/docs/data-factory/connector-dynamics-crm-copy-activity.md

 - **Write behavior**: The write behavior of the operation.
 This property is required, and you must select **Upsert**.
 If you use **Add dynamic content**, specify the value to Upsert.
 - **Alternate key name**: Specify the alternate key name defined on your entity to upsert records.
 - **Ignore null values**: Indicates whether to ignore null values from input data during write operation.
-It is selected by default.
+It is unselected by default.
     - When it is selected: Leave the data in the destination object unchanged when doing upsert/update operation, and insert defined default value when doing insert operation.
     - When it is unselected: Update the data in the destination object to NULL when doing upsert/update operation, and insert NULL value when doing insert operation.
 - **Write batch size**: Specify the row count of data written to Dynamics CRM in each batch.